exgnosis/terratest/Labs/Lab1-AWS.md

 ## Objectives

-In this lab, you will create, modify and destroy an AWS EC2 instance using Terraform
+In this lab, you will create, explore the Terraform workflow by creating, modifying and destroying an AWS EC2 instance/

 ### Setup